RodsTheGod/portfolio/README.md

 # portfolio
-I am trying to learning and create a local and remote repo for my portfolio
+I am trying to learning how to use local and remote repo for my portfolio.